Actionable Insights

 Facing the horizon

-Graduating beyond this Playbook is not a concession.
-It is the intended outcome.
-The self-directed, index-based framework described in Item 3 is the right approach for where you are.
-It is not the right approach for where you are going.
-As your endowment grows, as your governance matures, and as your committee's sophistication deepens, the economics of professional advisory management improve — and so does your ability to demand the service model you deserve.
+Eventually graduating beyond this Playbook is the intended outcome.
+The self-directed, index-based framework described in Item 3 is the prudent approach for where you are; however, it is not the right approach for where you are going.
+As your endowment grows, your governance matures, and your committee’s sophistication deepens, the economics of professional advisory management improve, as does your ability to demand the service model you deserve.

-The transition from self-directed implementation to a professional advisor or OCIO relationship is not just a portfolio decision.
-It is a governance decision.
-It changes who makes decisions, how quickly those decisions can be executed, and what the committee's role becomes.
-Getting that transition right — running a proper competitive process rather than defaulting to whoever calls first — is worth more than any single investment decision you will make.
+The transition from self-directed implementation to a professional advisor or OCIO relationship is equally a portfolio and governance consideration.
+It changes who makes decisions, how quickly those decisions can be executed, and what the committee’s role becomes.
+Getting that transition right, and running a proper competitive process rather than defaulting to whoever calls first, is worth more than any single investment decision you will make.

 5.2